binaryfever/WNM617/Syllabus.md

 -	Assignment: High Fidelity Mockup of Final Project

 ###Week 12: Wrapping a site in Swift
--	Using xcode and swift to wrap your website in a UIWebView and why
+-	Using xcode and swift to wrap your website in a UIWebView
+-	App Store Issues with this method
 -	Demo: Using UIWebView
 -	Present Final Project High Fidelity Mockup
 -	Activities: Wrap Week 8 Responsive Blog in UIWebView
 -	Assignment:	Begin Implmenting Final Project

 ###Week 13: Wrapping a site in Android
--	Using Andriod Studio to wrap your website in a WebView and why
+-	Using Andriod Studio to wrap your website in a WebView
 -	Demo: Using WebView
 -	Activities: Wrap Week 8 Responsive Blog in WebView
 -	Assignment: Continue Implementing Final Project